wilmorales21/Scripts/Web Scraping/README.md

 # Descrição(PT-BR)
-Foi utilizada a biblioteca BeautifulSoup para coletar informações de notícias no site Globo.com e preço de produtos no site Shopee.com e armazenar em planilhas.
-Também foi usada a biblioteca Seleniun para acionar o webdriver do Chrome para entrar no site do Google , fazer a pesquisa e clicar.
+Foi utilizada a biblioteca BeautifulSoup para coletar informações de notícias no site Globo.com e preço de produtos no site Shopee.com e armazenar o conteúdo em planilhas.
+Também foi usada a biblioteca Seleniun para acionar o webdriver do Chrome para entrar no site do Google, fazer a pesquisa e clicar.

 # Description(ENG)
+It was used the BeautifulSoup library to collect news information in Globo.com site and product prices in Shopee.com site and to store the content in spreadsheets.
+Also it was used the Seleniun library to trigger the Chrome webdriver to enter in Google site, to make search and to click.

 # Descripción(ESP)